Book Charging Service

 Book charging allows you to add the cost of your books, up to $600, purchased at the Normandale bookstore to your tuition and fees account, delaying payment for your books until after the semester has started.
 Financial Aid applicants and students who are enrolled in the Nelnet Payment Plan may be able to use book charging.

 Book charging is not grant money or additional financial aid!
 It is like a credit card that allows you to "charge" the cost of your books, up to $600, to your tuition and fees account.
 You are responsible for the payment of the cost of your books, either through financial aid in excess of your tuition and fees, or your own payment.

-Spring 2017 dates for book charging are Monday, December 12th - Thursday, January 12th.
+Summer 2017 dates for book charging are Monday, May 8th - Thursday, June 1st.

 Students become eligible to use the Book Charging service one of two ways:

 - Sign up for the Nelnet Payment Plan via e-services and complete the online book charging form.

 - Complete a Free Application for Federal Student Aid (FAFSA) and have the results sent to Normandale